Key takeaways:

 Custom visualizations

-Wrike also helps your teams visualize project timelines and workflows in the way that makes sense for them.
+Wrike also helps your teams visualize project timelines and workflows in a way that makes sense for them.
 Some people prefer to use Gantt charts, which let you create task dependencies.
 They’re an essential tool to help teams overcome silos and get a big-picture view of project timelines.
 Other colleagues may prefer the Kanban view.
 This way, they can see what stage individual tasks are at, understand how many tasks are at a particular stage, and identify all the bottlenecks.

 Wrike’s entire setup is structured so that individuals can focus on their tasks without losing sight of the dependencies that are an essential part of how teams collaborate on creative work.